 - 3.3.11.
-The Stoke Golding NDP proposes to allocate one site to meet the local housing needs, a housing reserve site to meet any additional housing need that may arise in the future and an employment site, to afford greater protected to an employment designation in the Local Plan Site Allocations and Development Management Policies DPD. - 3.3.12.
+The Stoke Golding NDP proposes to allocate one site to meet the local housing needs, a housing reserve site to meet any additional housing need that may arise in the future.
+The NDP also seeks to safeguard an employment site, to afford greater protected to an employment designation in the Local Plan Site Allocations and Development Management Policies DPD. - 3.3.12.
 In order to identify potential site options for housing allocation the Parish Council firstly looked to the SHELAA (2018).
 The SHELAA includes 12 sites that fall within the NDP area.
-The Parish Council subsequently identified Site 1 (Mulberry Farm) as part of the site is identified as an 'Improvement Area' in the Stoke Golding Conservation Area Appraisal12, Site 2 (White Swan) from a planning application and Site 16 (corner of Hinckley Road) as this site was submitted to Hinckley and Bosworth Borough Council after the call for sites period and thus does not feature in the SHELAA.
+The Parish Council subsequently identified Site 1 (Mulberry Farm) as part of the site is identified as an 'Improvement Area' in the Stoke Golding Conservation Area Appraisal12, Site 2 (White Swan) from a planning application and Site 16 (corner of Hinckley Road) as this site was submitted to Hinckley and Bosworth Borough Council in a more recent but unpublished SHELAA and thus does not feature in the SHELAA 2018.
 All landowners were contacted to confirm the availability of sites.
 At this point, Site 12 was considerably enlarged by the landowner (and assessed as Site 13).
 The 16 site options identified by the Parish Council are presented in Table 3.1 and Figure 3.1.